-'I am going on the other beat, this is the old number, now all that has changed, 88 comes after 97, ask anyone The priest, aha, he will definitely know the Banyan tree, there must be a temple and the old pond near the tree What pond?
+'I am going on the other beat, this is the old number, The postman, I thought would lead now all that has changed, 88 comes after 97, ask anyone The priest, aha, he will definitely know the Banyan tree, there must be a temple and the old pond near the tree What pond?
 There is no pond here, all water has dried up.
-I take my holy dip under a tap, it doesn't even wet me whole, this is the house next to the Xerox shop, the old lady rents out a portion of the garage for my son, he will show, tell him
+I take my holy dip under a tap, it doesn't even wet me whole, this is the house next to the Xerox shop, the old lady rents out a portion of the garage for my son, he will show, tell him his father is going to the market, will come later.
+I just stood there wondering which way to turn Someone was frantically waving out from a window.